Choose from the following to find a site:

 Some campgrounds are reserved campsites, and on weekends or holidays we definitely recommend making a reservation.
 To do this, visitors can go online to www.recreation.gov or call toll-free 1-877-444-6777.
 Most campgrounds can accommodate both tent campers and RV's.
 All campgrounds have picnic tables and restroom facilities, and some even have showers and other amenities.
 Most campsites accommodate up to 6 people and 2 tents.
 There may be an additional cost for more than one vehicle.

-The Forest Service describes camping as either "developed" (usually accessible by road and including facilities like picnic tables, restrooms and fire-rings) or "undeveloped/dispersed" (remote areas accessible only by dirt roads or trails, and may or may not have minimal facilities).
+The Forest Service describes camping as either "developed" (usually accessible by road and including facilities like picnic tables, restrooms and fire-rings) or "undeveloped/dispersed" (remote areas accessible only by dirt roads or trails, no facilities).
 During winter months some locations may be inaccessible due to snow or closed, check with the local Ranger Station for updated conditions.

 The San Bernardino National Forest does not manage any cabin rentals.
 If you wish to rent a cabin near the National Forest, please contact the nearest Chamber of Commerce, or rental agency.

 Click here for more information on Recreation Residences, which are cabins on National Forest System lands, owned and taken care of by private parties.
 These cabins are not available for rent to the general public.